 Do not dry plastic or rubber items with heat.
 Use the Air cycle, or line dry.
 Failure to do so could result in fire or damaged items.

 The dryer does not heat when the Cycle Control Knob is set in the Air cycle.
-This cycle can be used to fluff or air dry bedding, plastic tablecloths, foam pillows, sneakers, etc.
+This cycle can be used to fluff or air dry bedding, plastic tablecloths, foam rubber pillows, stuffed toys, sneakers, etc.

 - Turn the Cycle Control Knob to the number of minutes you want in the Air cycle.
-(If your dryer has Temperature Selector, no temperature needs to be selected.
+(If your dryer has a temperature selector, no temperature needs to be selected.
 Cycle is unheated.)
-Refer to the chart below for suggested times. - 2.
-Push the Start Button.
+Refer to the chart below for suggested times. - correction of the second second

+2. Push the Start Button.